grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 * [ ] Contrast the sound and smoke and roughness of the diesels running with the quiet and elegance of the electrics motors on batteries
 * [ ] And the relationship between the black smoke pouring off the diesels and the cigarillo/cigarette smoke
 * [ ] Add a scene where they quick-fix a leak with a Power Actuated Tool?
+* [ ] Shakes needs to say 'ain't' more, like he does when he first appears
+* [ ] You might have to reconsider shutters open, "stacks blowing flame" --- diesel subs exhausted below the surface
+	* (see notes in research files)
+	* Maybe.
+There's an argument that a cargo sub might trade off a quieter under-water exhaust system for the fact that a diesel plume would be pretty hard to detect at night --- which is when they would do most of their surface-diesel running
+		* This is the kind of thing that might be different about a cargo sub --- which presumably has less chance of being forced to the surface to run during the day.
+		* yeah, but WHY bother? just because it's cool?
+	* This is referenced first right at about 1000k words
+* [ ] Could the cursing be more along these lines:
+	* You're a fucking dried-out turd Percy.
+Not laying on the ground, but stuck up deep in your colon.
+One that you struggle to birth out into the world, its dessicated husk catching and grabbing with every thrust against your hemorrhoidal and sore sphincter like it doesn't want to be released into the world, like it wants to stay up inside your sick body and continue to gestate
+* [ ] Can't hurt for driving plot forward to have two characters with no fear of death.
+	* Bastian might be a good candidate for this, to give him a little more depth
+	* though you want them up against characters who are TERRIFIED of death of course if you want to capture that staring-at-dials/The Haunting/Shirley Jackson tension.
+* [ ] you need characters that aren't too passive. think of mike hammer in mickey spillane's stories.
+	* you need a hot-head; not just grumpy resentment (like Chips) but who gets angry quickly and wants to charge into action
+		* it would be interesting to make this an element of Percy's character, particularly if Hemi is always-cool
+		* Like the aggressive boss/reasonable sub-boss relationship you see so often in industry
+		* this could tap into chain-of-command issues, like the Tenerife airport disaster.
+Something bad happens because someone doesn't want to challenge the captain.
+		* this would be way more interesting than just having everyone working to the best of their abilities ala star trek
+		* make the captain lovable, but falable. this aspect of tony soprano is worth copying
+* [ ] fuel ballast -- normal fuel oil tanks are filled with water as they are emptied (since they are outside the pressure hull)
+	* fuel ballast tanks (not sure if these are extras, see USS Cod website) can be filled with air to get additional freeboard and run faster on the surface
+	* don't forget that in non-teardrop subs, the lower they are the slower they go on the surface.

 ## Post "Director's Cut" things to remove